 Duncan Chapple and Sven Litke

 Valuable analyst and advisory firms like Gartner Inc and Forrester Research influence half of the world’s spending on information and communications technology.
-As a result, tens of thousands of analyst relations professionals are engaged in influencer marketing campaigns focussed on shifting those researchers and consultants’ impact on high-growth markets.
+As a result, tens of thousands of analyst relations professionals are engaged in influencer marketing campaigns focused on shifting those researchers and consultants’ impact on high-growth markets.
 No one has more expertise in the value of analysts and advisors than Duncan Chapple and Sven Litke.
-As the managing partners of Kea Company, the world’s largest analyst relations consultancy, their book gives insights into how analyst value is created and captured
+As the managing partners of Kea Company, the world’s largest analyst relations consultancy, their book gives insights into how analyst value is created and captured.

 Analysts on Analyst Relations